risan/giphy-random/README.md

 $ npm install axios giphy-random
 ```

-You can also use this library directly on your browser by loading the UMD bundle in the script tag.
+You can also use this library on browser.
+Simply drop the UMD bundle on the script tag.

 ```html
 <!-- For development -->